nyu-oop-sp18/class07/README.md

 type `B`.
 If `pa` or `f(a)` fail then so does `pa.flatMap(f)`.

-That is, you can think of `flatMap` as a marriage between `andThen` and `map` where the second subparser is computed from the result of the first subparser.
+That is, you can think of `flatMap` as a marriage between `andThen` and `map` where the right subparser is computed from the result of the left subparser.

 Here is how we can use `flatMap` to implement a parser for the context-sensitive language that we described above:

 ```scala
 (digit flatMap (repeat(_)('a'))).parse("3aaa").get === List('a', 'a', 'a')